 When applying for a car lease, you’ll almost always have your credit checked as part of the process.
 The worse your credit score is, the less favorable the terms of your lease will be.
 On top of that, you may be required to pay a larger down payment with a lower credit score.

-So what’s the minimum credit score needed for a leasing a car?
+So what’s the minimum credit score needed for leasing a car?

 There’s no hard and fast rule, and the exact number may vary based on the lender.
 But in most cases, expect 620 to be near the bottom of what’s allowable.
 If your score is under that, it’s still worth applying for the lease, as long as you’re willing and able to pay extra for it.
 You should be alright with anything above 680.

 Anything under 600 is classified as “subprime.”
-You may have to put down a security deposit for the car if you’re in this category.
-So again, in this case, it may not be prohibitive to qualify for a car lease, but it may be cost prohibitive depending on your financial situation.
+You may have to put down a deposit for the car if you’re in this category.
+So again, in this case, it may not be prohibitive to qualify for an auto lease, but it may be cost-prohibitive depending on your financial situation.

 How much do you have to put down on a car with bad credit?